Yankees’ postseason takeaways: Soto’s impact, Judge’s leadership, and Boone’s uncertain future

 With only three starters needed for the ALDS, Clarke Schmidt looks set to get the nod for Game 3.
 Despite struggling in his last outing against Pittsburgh, Schmidt has been solid in his five September starts since returning from the IL.
 Manager Aaron Boone has hinted that Carlos Rodon might start Game 3 on the road, with Gerrit Cole lined up for Games 1 and 4 if necessary, providing a formidable rotation for the Yankees in this crucial series.

-5. Postseason Lineup Questions
+5. Postseason lineup questions

 The Yankees’ postseason roster still has some uncertainties, particularly with injuries affecting their lineup.
-Anthony Rizzo’s absence due to fractures in his fingers has left the Yankees to decide between starting rookie Ben Rice or utility player Oswaldo Cabrera at first base.
-Meanwhile, the outfield presents a choice between Jasson Dominguez’s offensive potential and Alex Verdugo’s defensive reliability.
-The Yankees will need all hands on deck, and Boone’s roster decisions could be key to advancing deep into the postseason.
+Anthony Rizzo‘s absence due to fractures in his fingers has left the Yankees to decide between starting rookie Ben Rice or utility player Oswaldo Cabrera at first base.

 Boone’s future hinges on postseason performance

 Despite leading the Yankees to a 94-win season and clinching home-field advantage in the AL, Aaron Boone’s future remains uncertain.
-Sports Illustrated recently included Boone on its list of managers who could face the hot seat ahead of the 2025 season.
+ESPN recently included Boone on its list of managers who could face the hot seat ahead of the 2025 season.
 Boone may have guided the Yankees back to the top of the AL East, but as Patrick Andres of Sports Illustrated noted, simply winning regular-season games won’t be enough—Boone needs to lead the Yankees deep into October.

 “The New York Yankees are on pace to win 94 games this year after their 2023 slog, but it’s clear Boone needs to at least flirt with the team’s first pennant in 15 years this October,” Andres wrote.
 With the New York Mets also threatening to make waves this fall, Boone’s ability to get the Yankees within striking distance of their 28th World Series title is crucial not only for the team’s championship aspirations but also for his own job security.